Key Takeaways

 Court Hearing and Judgment

-Once the tenant receives the landlord’s complaint, they can choose to contest the petition by filing a written response with the court no more than 14 days after being served.
+Once the tenant receives the landlord's complaint, they can choose to contest the petition by filing a written answer with the court no more than 14 days after being served, which also helps preserve their rights if an appeal later proceeds to county court.
 However, the renter may instead choose to respond in person at the eviction hearing.

-The hearing will be held 10-21 days after the initial complaint was filed, giving you lots of time to find a great attorney.
+The hearing will be held 10-21 days after the initial complaint was filed, and a court date will be scheduled so the parties know when to appear.

 To prepare, both the landlord and tenant should bring a copy of the lease, the written notice that was served, the complaint and any evidence or witnesses that may be relevant to the hearing.
+Tenants facing eviction have the right to attend the hearing and present evidence.
 An attorney may be a possible option to ensure total compliance.
+Detailed rules on evictions can also be found through the Texas State Law Library.

-If the judge rules in the landlord’s favor at the hearing, a Writ of Possession will be issued and the eviction process will continue.
-If the tenant doesn’t go to the hearing, the judge will automatically rule in the landlord’s favor.
+If the judge rules in the landlord's favor at the hearing, a Writ of Possession will be issued and the eviction process will continue.
+Missing the court date can lead to a default judgment against the tenant.
 But an appeal is an option.

 A courtroom desk with a judge’s hand on a gavel, ruling on a case of Texas eviction.

 The tenant can file an appeal within 5 days of the ruling.
-Any appeal made would stop the eviction process from going forward.
+Any appeal made would stop the eviction process from going forward, but the tenant generally must act in good faith, and the appeal is heard in county court.
 Landlords should continuosly follow these regulations to avoid a eviction lawsuit.

 Writ of Possession

-A Writ of Possession in Texas is given to the tenant as final electronic written notice to clear out their belongings and leave the property.
-This must be issued no earlier than 6 days after the court ruling.
+A Writ of Possession in Texas is given to the tenant as final electronic written notice to clear out their belongings and vacate the property, and after judgment the tenant generally has 5 days to vacate unless an appeal is filed.
+If the judgment is not appealed, a Writ of Possession may issue after 5 days, and the landlord may also ask the court to award court costs.

 Property is Returned to the Landlord

 After being served with the Writ of Possession, the tenant has 24 hours to vacate the property.
-If they fail to do so, the sheriff or constable will go to the property and forcibly remove the tenant.
+If they fail to do so, only the sheriff or constable may forcibly remove the tenant from the premises under the writ; the landlord cannot do it personally, and the officer may also remove the tenant's personal property if necessary.

 Bottom Line: Eviction in Texas

 The above eviction process usually takes 4 to 10 weeks, but can take longer.
-If you have any questions about the eviction process in Texas, you can always seek the counsel of a knowledgeable property management company.
+If you have any questions about the eviction process under Texas Law, you can always seek the counsel of a knowledgeable property management company.

 Please contact the expert team at Legacy Realty and Management . if you have any questions regarding this content or any other aspects of property management.